perticascatalin/Learning/DSS/StudyCase.md

 **First example**

 Decision trees are also great models for machine learning - automated classification or regression.
-Such an example is the symptom to cause mapping problem.
-Given a large number of symptoms (chest pain, nausea, etc.) predict whether the patient has a heart disease [2].
-Each symptom is looked at as an attibute and we would like to grow a decision tree with the lowermost splits being the most informative.
+Such an example is the problem of mapping symptoms to cause.
+Given a large number of symptoms (M: chest pain, nausea, etc.) predict whether the patient has a heart disease [2].
+The input data consists of a collection of datapoints from previous patients (N: patient A, patient B, etc.).
+A patient has M+1 datapoints: M symptom checks and 1 cause check, thus each datapoint is a series of bits (yes or no) to the available symptoms and the cause.
+Each symptom is looked at as an attribute.
+We would like to grow a decision tree with splits based on attributes (yes assigned to left branch, no assigned to right branch).
+The lowermost splits should be the most informative.

 **Gini Index**